qri-io/specs/content/runtime/index.md

 An _instance method_ (or just "method" for short) is a function defined on an instance.
 Methods are user-facing abstractions of business logic like `Save` or `Remove`.

-## Services
+## Methods
-A qri _service_ is a logical grouping of _methods_ that relate to one another.
+Qri _methods_ are a logical grouping of functions that relate to one another.
 Long-running qri processes can make methods available as Remote Procedure Calls (RPC) over a network socket.
+In this document we define methods as a gRPC service.
+For example:

 ```protobuf:title=Dataset Service
 service DatasetWrite {